 According to tradition, the Rosca de Reyes, a cake made of yeast dough decorated with candied fruits, is eaten by the whole family.
 One of the pieces has a small figure of a Jesus child baked inside.
 The one who finds the Jesus figure in their piece of cake has to invite everyone else to a celebration where delicious Tamales and with some luck good Tequila are served.

-Mexican Public Holidays over the year
+Mexican Holidays during the year

 1. January – New Year